Milliman-PRM/MarCom-Support/Website/Script/PRM_Website_Script.md

 * PRM Analytics is used by care coordinators, medical directors, physicians, and other professionals who are responsible for population health management.
 * In 2015, Milliman did work for 55 of the Fortune 100 Companies, and for 170 of the Fortune 500 Companies.
 * We’re a client-focused firm and our approach is tailored to each client and each project.
 While PRM Analytics is one of many Milliman-developed tools, we don’t sell cookie-cutter, pre-packaged answers to your business problems.
 With your specific needs in mind, our tool delivers customized, thoughtful and flexible solutions targeted to your environment.
 * Although there are many qualified consulting and analytic firms, we feel that no firm can match the combination of Milliman’s experience, high technical ability and client service.
 In a world overloaded with information, our clients rely on us to help find the right information and turn it into actionable knowledge to solve their toughest problems with confidence.
 We are committed to bringing depth, clarity and context to the issues and challenges that our clients face every day.
-Our clients rely on us to be industry experts, trusted advisors, and creative problem-solvers.
+Our clients rely on us to be industry experts, trusted advisers, and creative problem-solvers.
 * In 2015, Milliman did work for 55 of the Fortune 100 Companies, and for 170 of the Fortune 500 Companies.

 ###Success StoriesResources – Case Studies – LINK